+What’s Elder Law all About?
 Planning.
 Protecting.
 Preserving.
-Elder Law is the field of practice in which we address your global issues of aging & disability by using our knowledge of many areas of the law.
+Elder Law is the field of practice in which we address your global issues of aging & disability by applying many areas of the law.

-We help you identify your problem and we provide solutions which are tailored for you.
+We help you identify the legal aspects of your problem and we provide solutions which are tailored for you.
 A team approach with our experienced elder care lawyers assures you that all necessary legal issues will be addressed.

 Our elder law attorneys strive to preserve the health, safety and welfare of clients who are aged or disabled while at the same time helping you preserve your assets and provide the protection you want for your family members.
-By setting up an arrangement for assisted decision-making and for management of assets, we can help you achieve peace of mind and protect your lifestyle.
+By setting up an arrangement for assisted decision-making and for management of assets, we can help you achieve peace of mind and live the lifestyle you want.

 Protection in Case of Incapacity: Our elder law attorneys will identify the need for Durable Powers of Attorney, Health Care Directives (“Living Wills”), Trusts or Guardianship when the elderly are unable to speak for themselves due to a medical crisis or if their quality of life or mental capacity is diminished.
 You may need to apply for government benefits such as Medicaid.
 Our elder law attorneys will help you with the application process and represent you in your appeal if your benefits are denied.